NolanSmith0/Notes-for-Deep-Learning-Specialization-Andrew-Ng-2019-/README.md

 # Notes-for-Deep-Learning-Specialization-Andrew-Ng-2019-
-My notes for Andrew's Deep Learning Specialization
+My notes for Andrew's Deep Learning Specialization (2019's version) Parts of Course 4 Convolutional Networks are not finished since I am not interested.....